veepee-oss/Vp.FSharp.Sql.Sqlite/README.md

 >
 > The commit phase only occurs if the transaction body returns Ok.
 >
-> This function runs asynchronously.
+> This function runs synchronously.

 Example 1:
 ```fsharp